Acne In Basking Ridge, Morristown, and Parlin, NJ: What You Should Know

 - Birth control pills and other medicine that works on hormones (can be helpful for women).

 - Isotretinoin (the only treatment that works on all that causes acne).

-treat your acne with a procedure that can be performed during an
+dermatologist may treat your acne with a procedure that can be

 - Lasers and light therapies: These devices reduce the p. acnes bacteria.
 Your dermatologist can determine whether this type of treatment can be helpful

 - Chemical peels: Chemical peels can treat 2 types of acne — blackheads and papules.
 You cannot buy the chemical peels that dermatologists use.

 - Acne removal: Your dermatologist may perform a procedure called “drainage and extraction” to remove a large acne cyst.
 This procedure helps when the cyst does not respond to medicine.
 It also helps ease the pain and the chance that the cyst will leave a scar.
 If you absolutely have to get rid of a cyst quickly, your dermatologist may inject the cyst with medicine.